Meghan McCain: Subsequent career

 Statements such as these led news reports and commentators including Rachel Maddow and Kathleen Parker to conclude that McCain had the same "maverick gene" as her father.
-Following the April 2009 party switch by Senator Arlen Specter from Republican to Democratic, conservative commentator Rush Limbaugh suggested that many Republicans wished both McCain and her father would leave too.
-Her tweet in response was, "RED TIL I'M DEAD BABY!!!
-I love the Republican party enough to give it constructive criticism, I love my party and sure as hell not leavin'!"
+After U.S. Senator Arlen Specter left the Republican Party for the Democratic Party in April 2009, conservative commentator Rush Limbaugh asserted that many Republicans wished both McCain and her father would leave the Republican Party as well.
+In response, McCain tweeted, "RED TIL I'M DEAD BABY!!!
+I love the republican party enough to give it constructive criticism, I love my party and sure as hell not leavin!"

-On a May 2009 episode of the Colbert Report, she stated her support for sex education and criticized Bristol Palin's sexual abstinence campaign, saying it was "not realistic for this generation".
-McCain also stated her own desires for the Republican Party: "It can be a party for a 24-year-old pro-sex woman.
+On a May 2009 episode of the Colbert Report, McCain stated her support for sex education and criticized Bristol Palin's sexual abstinence campaign, saying it was "not realistic for this generation".
+McCain also argued that the Republican Party "can be a party for a 24-year-old pro-sex woman.
 It can be."
 After John McCain campaign fixture Joe the Plumber made some anti-gay remarks (saying he would not have "queers ... anywhere near my children") in mid-2009, Meghan McCain took aim at him, saying "Joe the Plumber—you can quote me—is a dumbass.
 He should stick to plumbing."
 In September 2009 and February 2010, McCain had repeat stints as guest co-host of The View.
 In September 2010, she appeared on the NPR news quiz show Wait, Wait, Don't Tell Me and won a prize for a listener.

-Her campaign memoir, Dirty Sexy Politics, was published in September 2010.
-In it she expresses her opinions about Sarah Palin and describes her relationships with the McCain campaign staff.
-She states that the Republican Party seemed "to have lost its way in the last ten years," that the conservative movement seemed "hell-bent on restricting our freedoms rather than expanding them," and that within the Republican Party, she felt a certain stress to take over the ideas of others, like Mitt Romney, especially regarding same-sex marriage, which was a danger for the existence of the party.
-The New York Times described the book as a coming-of-age narrative about herself.
-However, other reviews were more scathing.
-Leon H. Wolf wrote, "It is impossible to read Dirty, Sexy Politics and come away with the impression that you have read anything other than the completely unedited ramblings of an idiot."
-During the promotional tour for the book, McCain canceled an appearance at Juniata College owing to what she called "unforeseen professional circumstances."
-However, according to her Twitter, she was actually in Las Vegas on a girls' weekend, as she got over a boyfriend ending their relationship via e-mail.
+McCain's campaign memoir, Dirty Sexy Politics, was published in September 2010.
+In it, she expresses opinions about Sarah Palin and describes her relationship with McCain campaign staff.
+She states that the Republican Party seemed "to have lost its way in the last ten years" and added that the conservative movement seemed "hell-bent on restricting our freedoms rather than expanding them".
+The New York Times described McCain's book as a coming-of-age narrative about herself.
+Other reviews were more scathing.
+Leon H. Wolf wrote, "It is impossible to read Dirty, Sexy Politics and come away with the impression that you have read anything other than the completely unedited ramblings of an idiot".
+During the promotional tour for the book, McCain canceled an appearance at Juniata College owing to what she called "unforeseen professional circumstances".
+According to her Twitter feed, she was actually in Las Vegas on a girls' weekend after having been dumped by a boyfriend via e-mail.

+In May 2011, McCain joined celebrities like Brandy Norwood, Tatyana Ali and Danielle Fishel in appearing naked in a public service announcement for skin cancer awareness.
+In 2012, McCain posed for the April issue of Playboy wearing a red-sequined dress and blue stilettos and spoke to the magazine about a wide range of subjects, including her sex life.

-McCain has publicly discussed her struggles with grief from the death of her father, John McCain in 2018.
-In December 2019, McCain spoke with Dr. Lucy Kalanithi on stage at the annual End Well Symposium about challenging taboos and destigmatizing conversations about grief and death.
+McCain has publicly discussed her struggles with grief following the death of her father in 2018.
+In December 2019, McCain spoke at the annual End Well Symposium about challenging taboos and destigmatizing conversations about grief and death.